 Here’s What We Did:

+This reindeer activity is easy to make!
 First, find a cardboard box and make a reindeer face.
 We went for the Rudolph look and added a big red nose!

 Just cut out simple oval shapes and assemble them like I did below.
 I didn’t use any templates.
 I just drew the pieces on construction paper, cut them out, and glued them on the box.